monperrus/airport-by-foot/.github/ISSUE_TEMPLATE/custom.md

 ---
-name: Custom issue template
+name: Add a new airport by foot story ✈✈✈✈✈
-about: Airport by foot
+about: Duration?
+Pleasantness?
+Feasibility?
 title: Airport name, City (airport code) by foot
 labels: ''
 assignees: ''